opendocsg/slw-judgments-backfill/2018_SGHC_71/report.md

 52     As a start, I noted the Defence’s argument that best practices were not followed when the Long Statements were recorded, with neither Mr Ramanathan nor IO Basheer taking down any notes of the exact questions posed to the accused (see _Azman bin Mohamed Sanwan v Public Prosecutor_

-[2012] SGCA 19 at [25]). [note: 139] This was regrettable and was not to be condoned.
+<span class="citation">[2012] SGCA 19</span> at [25]). [note: 139] This was regrettable and was not to be condoned.
 It also meant that the court had to scrutinise the evidence more carefully before coming to a conclusion.
 In my judgment, after assessing Mr Ramanathan’s testimony and also considering his 40 years’ experience as a court interpreter, I was prepared to say that Mr Ramanathan would have raised any irregularities to

 the court’s attention. [note: 140]